trevordowdle/trevordowdle.github.io/_posts/2017-02-27-worth-watchers-update-1.md

 ![After](../img/Update1/After.png)

-I am always looking to add great features, so if you have any suggestions to be sure to contact me.
+I am always looking to add great features, so if you have any suggestions pass them along!

 Trevor